 Do Affordable Electric Cars Exist (and Should You Buy One)?

 There are essentially two types of EVs to choose from—all-electric and plug-in hybrid.
 All-electric vehicles run, of course, on electricity only.
-Plug-in hybrids are EVs that switch to gas when the batteries run low, and are the most popular option in Vermont.
+Plug-in hybrids are EVs that switch to gas when the batteries run low, and are a popular option for single-car households.

 The number of plug-in models available is growing.
 When Drive Electric Vermont started in 2012, there were about five EV models registered with the state.
-Automakers now have many newer and better options (even all-wheel drive), with about 30 models to choose from.
-That number should continue rising in the years to come as automakers roll out new EV models.
+Automakers now have many newer and better options (even all-wheel drive), with over 40 models to choose from.
+That number will continue rising in the years to come as automakers roll out additional EV models.

 There are several other factors that can help bring the purchase price down, including: